Snappsu/Coding-Bootcamp/README.md

 2. Enter `http://arduino.esp8266.com/versions/2.2.0/package_esp8266com_index.json` in the "Additional Boards Manager URLs:" field
 3.
 * On OSX, Click on Tools > Boards > Board Manager, Search for `ESP8266`, and install the latest version of the Library
-4. Click on Tools > Boards > NodeMCU...
+4. Click on Tools > Boards > NodeMCU 1.0...

 ## 3. If there is extra plugin need and where to download the plugin